A look at how provinces plan to emerge from the COVID-19 shutdown

 Individuals may visit galleries, museums and libraries, and daycares are open.

 Outdoor gatherings of up to 50 people are permitted while indoor gatherings are limited to 10 people.
-Territorial parks are being reopened for outdoor activities only and municipal playgrounds will be reopened, the government of Nunavut said in a statement on Monday.
+Territorial parks are being reopened for outdoor activities only and municipal playgrounds have also reopened.

 —